SMS CX Shouldn't Be NoReply

 Reaching out to every customer after delivery.
 Following up the next day.
 Answering questions at scale.
 Handling photos.
 Remembering context.
 The math doesn’t work.
 The labor cost would be prohibitive.
 So historically, brands just… didn’t do it.

-SMS changes the equation because it enables seamless transitions between AI and humans that most channels can’t.
+SMS cracks this open because it enables seamless transitions between AI and humans.

 Web chat has a speed-of-response SLA.
 If a human takes over, they need to respond now.
 The customer is sitting there, waiting.
 That makes handoffs expensive and stressful.

 SMS doesn’t have that pressure.
-Someone can reply in two minutes or two hours, and it still feels normal.
-Which means the AI can handle the routine (the check-ins, the context gathering, the photo interpretation) and hand off to humans when things get complex.
+Someone can reply in 2 minutes or 2 hours, and it still feels normal.
+The AI handles the routine (check-ins, context gathering, photo interpretation) and hands off to humans when things get complex.
 The customer never feels the seam.

 What I believe now